A Capella Singing Group Workshop Series

 Yale Undergraduate Aerospace Association Outreach Events

-The Yale Undergraduate Aerospace Association (YUAA) is Yale’s largest engineering club, and they build rockets, birdlike planes, satellites, and cool robots/rovers.
-Through their outreach, YUAA usually build small-scale versions of these items, such as small rockets, model airplanes, or model rovers.
-They then also explain the basic science governing these projects and how they work.
+The Yale Undergraduate Aerospace Association (YUAA) is Yale’s largest engineering club.
+Its members build rockets, birdlike planes, satellites, and robots/rovers.
+Through their outreach, YUAA works with Yale Pathways high school students to build small-scale versions of these objects, explaining the basic science governing them.

 Yale University Art Gallery

 The Yale University Art Gallery has more than 4,000 works of art on view from cultures all over the world.
-The more than 200,000 objects in its permanent collection range from American decorative arts and American paintings and sculpture to African art and art of the ancient Americas.
+The permanent collection, consisting of over 300,000 objects, spans thousands of years and includes paintings, sculpture, textiles, photography, furniture, and more.
 In addition to its permanent collection, the Gallery also has many educational programs and special exhibitions.
-The museum is free and open to the public.
+The museum is free and open to the public Tuesday-Sunday.

 Yale University Art Gallery Family Programs

 The weekend family programs at the Yale University Art Gallery are designed to help start conversations about art with children of all ages.
-Currently, all family programs are online.
-Each month, the Gallery releases a new set of videos in English and Spanish.
+On the first Sunday of each month, families are invited to participate in the Stories and Art program.
 Tales of distant times and faraway lands inspire children of all ages to view art in new ways.
 Gallery teaching staff tell folktales, myths, and exciting stories from all over the world that highlight unique features of selected objects in the gallery’s collection.
+The annual Family Day at the Yale University Art Gallery invites families to explore the collection and buildings through tours, storytelling, and art-making activities.

 Yale University Art Gallery Guided Tours for K-12 School Groups

 School groups can explore the Yale University Art Gallery’s collection, buildings, and exhibitions on free interactive guided class visits.
 Visits for school groups are led by the museum’s Wurtele Gallery Teachers, Yale graduate students trained as museum educators.
 Class visits stress critical thinking, observation skills, and creative evaluation through close examination, interactive activities, and discussion of works of art and are tied to Common Core Standards.
-During the pandemic, pre-K–12 students visited with their classes and as part of after-school programs.
-School groups can schedule virtual single visits or work with the Education Department to develop virtual multi-visit partnerships.
+This past year, more than 11,000 K–12 students visited with their classes and as part of after-school programs.
+School groups can schedule single visits or work with the Education Department to develop multi-visit partnerships.

 Yale University Art Gallery Museum Club